Turbulence diverts Delta flight to Minneapolis-St. Paul International Airport; 25 passengers hospitalized

 A plane made an emergency landing at Minneapolis-St. Paul International Airport on Wednesday after dozens of passengers were injured by "significant" in-flight turbulence.

-The airport says Delta Air Lines Flight 56 en route from Salt Lake City to Amsterdam diverted to Minneapolis-St. Paul International Airport, landing safely around 7:45 p.m.
+The airport says Delta Air Lines Flight 56 en route from Salt Lake City to Amsterdam diverted to MSP, landing safely around 7:45 p.m.

 The MSP Airport Fire Department and several paramedics responded at the gate, providing initial medical attention to passengers in need.
 Delta says 25 passengers were transported to local hospitals for evaluation and care.